-The allowance rate for a design patent application is higher than the allowance rate for a utility patent application.
-Moreover, because the cost to prepare and submit the design patent application is slightly higher than the cost to conduct a design patent search, many inventors don’t do a patent search for their design to find out if they can get a patent on it.
+The allowance rate for a design patent application is significantly higher than the allowance rate for a utility patent application.
+As such, the cost to conduct a design patent search normally doesn’t make sense.

-If you based your design on someone else’s design then you should let your patent attorney know.
-He or she will have to consider the other person’s patent and determine if there is design patent infringement.
+If you based your design on someone else’s design, you should let your patent attorney know.
+He or she will have to consider the other person’s patent and determine if your are infringing on the other person’s patent.

 What is a poor man’s patent?